pitosalas/cleancont/output/2009-07-16-sibelius-and-the-meaning-of-8216available8217.md

 ---
 title: "Sibelius and the meaning of ‘available’"
 subtitle: "There aren’t many good options for Music notation software.
-[Sibelius](http://www.sibelius.com/home/..."
+Sibelius"
 category: "298"
 tags: []
 date: "2009-07-16"